The Apprentice (British TV series) series 9: Series overview

 Applications for the ninth series began in Spring 2012, with the selection process of auditions, assessments and interviews held within mid-Summer of that year.
 After the sixteen candidates for the final line-up were selected, filming began in October 2012.
 Following the past two series, production staff and Sugar returned the format of the episode schedule back to the original layout, prior to the seventh series.
 This decision was aimed at making the final task focused on assigning the finalists of the series with creating a brand for their plan, and pitching their ideas to a large group of experts, regarding their plan's intentions, cost and pricing details, how it would expand, and other notable business details, thus providing more in-depth information for Sugar to have available than provided by just the Interviews stage.
-In addition, Sugar brought back the use of exotic filming locations, with the global economic recession coming to an end, by arranging for one of his tasks of this series to be held within Dubai.
+In addition, Sugar brought back the use of exotic filming locations, with the Great Recession coming to an end, by arranging for one of his tasks of this series to be held within Dubai.
 Alongside these changes, Matthew Riley left the programme after two series, leading to Sugar replacing him with Claudine Collins for the Interviews stage.

 In the first task, the woman named their team as Evolve, while the men named their team Endeavour.
 Of those who took part, Leah Totton would become the eventual winner, and go on to use her investment towards opening up a chain of cosmetic skin clinics, with her first being opened on 22 January 2014.
-One notable matter that arose during film, was the discovery that Jordan Poulton had violated one of the rules regarding his application to the show, which prompted production staff and researchers to improve their thorough checks on applicants in future series to avoid further issues.
+One notable matter that arose during filming, was the discovery that Jordan Poulton had violated one of the rules regarding his application to the show, which prompted production staff and researchers to improve their thorough checks on applicants in future series to avoid further issues.